 Next, you want to fly as far away from the flight path as you can.
-If you don't know how you just press the W button and aim your mouse in the destination you wish to go.
+If you don't know how, just press the W button and aim your mouse at the destination you wish to go.

 On the way down, try to select a small cluster of houses to land at and avoid large towns.
-Reason being that other players tend to gravitate to towns in my experience.
+Reason being, other players tend to gravitate to towns in my experience.

 When the parachute opens look around and see if there are other players dropping down near you, if you see none then you're good.
 If there is another player close by, try to steer away from him while finding a house to enter.